ETB Blogs

 Navigating the Journey of Leading Leaders: Insights From Training and Directing the Newest Cohort of LEEADers

-This year, I’ve had the pleasure of working intimately with the Leading in Equitable Evaluation and Diversity (LEEAD) program.
+This year, I’ve had the pleasure of working intimately with the Leaders in Equitable Evaluation and Diversity (LEEAD) program.
 As a Cohort 3 LEEAD Alum, I recall how transformative my LEEAD experience was for my professional development and growth.
 As I entered this new experience of revamping and teaching the culturally responsive and equitable evaluation (CREE) curriculum and later serving as the Interim Program Director, I channeled my hope and vision for the program into restructuring the experience for LEEAD Cohort 5 Scholars.

 As the director of a program that trains evaluators of color to become culturally responsive evaluators and leaders, I find myself in a unique position – leading a group of emerging leaders.
 This role is challenging and rewarding, offering insights beyond traditional leadership paradigms.
 Today, I’d like to share my experiences and reflections on what it means to guide those who are themselves blossoming into equity-driven, culturally conscious leaders.